 The University’s research is world renowned for its impact across a broad spectrum of disciplines.
 Bristol researchers tackle some of the world’s most urgent issues in areas including health and disease, climate change, food security, energy and social justice.
 The University has been awarded the Queen’s Anniversary Prize for Higher Education – the highest accolade for any academic institution – in recognition of its leading-edge research in obstetric and neonatal practice, which has made a positive difference to mothers and babies throughout the world.

-The University is also major force in the economic, social and cultural life of Bristol and the region.
+The University is also a major force in the economic, social and cultural life of Bristol and the region.
 It works hard to build effective links with the community and its industries, through high-quality research collaboration and productive knowledge exchange, the creation and support of new companies and enterprises, and the licensing of intellectual property.
-Engaging the public is a vital part of University life and an area in which staff and students are actively involved.
+Engaging the public is a vital part of university life and an area in which staff and students are actively involved.